 As an international student at The University of Texas at Austin, there are additional steps you will need to follow prior to your enrollment at the university.
 To complete these steps you will need to log into myIO: https://world.utexas.edu/isss/myio/students

-Submit your Background Coursework Form to the Box folder HERE for review by this date.
+Submit your Background Coursework Form to the Box folder HERE for review by July 15.
 Students who have previously completed a degree (undergraduate major or Master's) in Computer Science are exempt from this requirement.

-If you are interested in applying for a TA position *or* you received a financial offer and know you will TA in the fall, please submit a TA application by Sunday, July 5 (new deadline).
+If you are interested in applying for a TA position *or* you received a financial offer and know you will TA in the fall, please submit a TA application by Sunday, July 3.
 If you received an offer of TA funding in your admission letter, you must still fill out the application so that we can match you with a course.